 WiFi is the network that connects your wireless devices to each other and to the internet.
 It’s created through a router or a gateway, regardless of your internet connection.
 In other words, you can create a WiFi network from a wired DSL, cable, or fiber internet connection.
 You can also create a WiFi network from a satellite internet connection or a fixed wireless connection.

 Wireless internet is the name for a specific type of connection.
-Your fixed wireless device will create a connection from the surrounding cell towers.
+Your wireless home internet device will create a connection from the surrounding cell towers.
 Then, it will create a WiFi network using that connection.

 The bottom line is this: WiFi is the wireless network you use in your house, but it can be created from any type of internet connection.
 Wireless home internet is a specific type of internet connection that uses cell towers.

 (And, no, you cannot have WiFi without internet.)

 Still with us?

 Wireless internet is a great option for people living in rural areas, internet deserts, or harder-to-reach parts of the U.S., where cell towers are plentiful but internet service providers may be less able to lay new infrastructure.
 Wireless home internet doesn’t offer the same high speeds that fiber internet does, but it is faster and more reliable than other rural options, like dial-up or satellite internet.
 Ultimately, it’s one option to help build a better, more reliable WiFi network for your household.